Just very minty cookies that leave cooling aftertaste! Walnuts add crunchiness and flavor. Enjoy!:)

 pinch of salt

-- Preheat the oven to 180 C. Line cookie sheet with parchment paper.
+- Preheat the oven to 180 C. Line the cookie sheets with parchment paper.

 - Boil water.
 Wash and tear the mint leaves if using fresh mint [I used dried peppermint].
 Steep dried/fresh mint in 1 cup of hot water for about 10 minutes.

-- Meanwhile grind walnuts into a crumbling mixture.
-In a bowl, combine flours, lemon juice with soda, sugar, and salt.
+- Meanwhile, grind the walnuts into a crumbling mixture.
+In a bowl, combine the flours, sugar, and salt.
 When the tea is steeped (it will be quite strong), discard the mint leaves.
 Pour into the dry ingredients.
-Stir in crushed walnuts and mix well.
-Scoop a tablespoon of dough into flour and roll into balls.
+Stir in walnut crumbles, baking soda mixed with lemon juice, mix everything well.
+Scoop a tablespoon of dough into flour and roll into a ball.
 Place on prepared cookie sheet leaving space for spreading.
-Bake for 15-20 minutes until fragrant and golden around the edges.
+Repeat with the remaining dough.
+Bake for 10-15 minutes until fragrant and browned around the edges.
 Let cool for a few minutes and transfer to a wire rack to cool completely.
 The cookies will be soft inside but crunchy around the edges.
 Store in a cookie container.